StarConKW/starconkw.github.io/_pages/venue.md

 permalink: /venue/
 ---

 StarCon will be held in the [University of Waterloo School of Optometry and Vision Science](https://www.google.com/maps/place/School+of+Optometry+and+Vision+Science/@43.4755575,-80.5455983,15z/data=!4m2!3m1!1s0x0:0xb34254f15d15b6b1?sa=X&ved=2ahUKEwjKusuX14zeAhVKFzQIHcRBBWQQ_BIwEXoECAcQCw) (OPT).
+Talks will be in room OPT 347 on the third floor.

 ## WiFi

 There will be WiFi provided.
-Information on how to connect to wifi will be updated [here](/wifi) closer to the event.
+Information on how to connect to wifi is [here](/wifi).

 ## Amenities

-There will be a quiet room (room TBA) available for those that need a break from the conference at any time.
+There will be a quiet room (OPT 401) available for those that need a break from the conference at any time.

 Gender neutral bathrooms will be available.